blucardin/SCIE001Math/main.typ

       x_"react" & = sqrt((4 S v - S^2 r_("crit")) / (4 r_("crit")))
     $
     For $x_"react"$ to exist and not be 0 (the distance at which the predator eats the prey):
+    #todo[Ensure all of the greater than or equal to's work out for the whole document]
     $
       (4 S v - S^2 r_("crit")) / (4 r_("crit")) > 0 \
       r_("crit") > 0 \